soyokaze83/serp-ai/README.md

 npm install .
 ```

+## Elastic Search Hosted Deployment (For Developers)

+We have deployed our productoin Elastic Search index on [Bonsai](https://bonsai.io/).
+To try and request data from the API, you can simply cURL the URL therefore you need to provide the deployed production URL for the index.

 ## Elastic Search Hosted Deployment

 We have deployed our search index named `serp-ai-index` using Elastic Cloud services.
 To try and request data from the REST API, you can use the following cURL syntax run through a Linux distro or a Windows Subsystem for Linux (WSL):

 ```
-export ELASTIC_PASSWORD="YOUR_PASSWORD"
-export ELASTIC_URL="YOUR_URL"
+export ELASTIC_URL="ES_PROJECT_URL"
-curl -u elastic:$ELASTIC_PASSWORD $ELASTIC_URL
+curl $ELASTIC_URL
 ```

-Note that this means you would need to set the environment variables for `ELASTIC_PASSWORD` and `ELASTIC_URL` which can be done through the setup in Elastic Cloud.
+Note that this means you would need to set the environment variables for `ELASTIC_URL`.